Struct memory::MappedPages

 pub fn size_in_bytes(&self) -> usize

-Returns the size of this range in number of bytes.
+Returns the size in bytes of this range of pages.

 pub fn offset_of_address(&self, addr: VirtualAddress) -> Option<usize>